What is omaha poker?

 Hand formation and showdown in Omaha Poker

 • The “Two from Hand, Three from Board” rule is essential to Omaha Poker.
-This means that a player’s hand must comprise two hole cards and three board cards in order to qualify as a legal hand.
-It is important for all participants of the game to be familiar with and adhere to this rule in order to determine the strength of each hand only on the basis of factual criteria.
+This means that a player must comprise two hole cards and three board cards to qualify as a legal hand.
+All participants of the game need to be familiar with and adhere to this rule to determine the strength of each hand only based on factual criteria.

 • Omaha Poker, like all poker games, relies heavily on hand rankings to determine winners.
 From most valuable to least, the hand rankings are Royal Flush, Straight Flush, Four of a Kind, Full House, Flush, Straight, Three of a Kind, Two Pair, One Pair, and High Card.
 The highest-ranked hand possible typically takes the pot.